 Where they play: Wembley, London

 England's recent record in major tournaments could have looked very different had it not been for penalty shoot-outs.
 Since losing on spot kicks to West Germany in the semi-finals of the 1990 FIFA World Cup in Italy, they have been eliminated by that method from five further tournaments – three UEFA European Championships (1996, 2004 and 2012) and two World Cups (1998, 2006).
-It means the 1966 World Cup triumph on home soil remains their only final appearance, although they qualified unbeaten and as group winners for Brazil 2014.
+It means the 1966 World Cup triumph on home soil remains their only final appearance, although Roy Hodgson's team, group stage fallers at the 2014 World Cup, should travel to France in confident mood having qualified for UEFA EURO 2016 with ten wins out of ten.

 Final tournament: P27 W9 D9 L9 F36 A31